cinexin/SpringBootQuickStart/README.md

 MADE WITH SPRING TOOL SUITE: http://spring.io/tools/sts

 To run it from Spring Tool Suite (STS), just rigth-click on "CourseApiApp" class "Run AS.. > Java Application".
 A servlet container will be started using 8080 port by default

+To debug REST methods I used the super cool RESTer Mozilla extension.

 We're going to build a pretty simple "REST" API for Courses Management